nuno-pinto/hoops-and-gloves/README.md

-### Hoops and Gloves is a game, written in Java, that can me played both singleplayer or co-op, where you have to catch basketballs and baseballs with the corresponding equipment
+### Hoops and Gloves is a game, written in Java, that can be played both singleplayer or co-op, where you have to catch basketballs and baseballs with the corresponding equipment

 # Controls: